orstavik/JoiComponents/book/chapter3_lifecycle/Pattern_init_attr.md

-# Pattern: `setupCallback()`
+# Pattern: InitialAttributes

 ## Why HTML attributes?

-HTML attributes can be *accessed directly from both HTML, CSS and JS*.
+**HTML attributes are directly accessible from both HTML, CSS and JS**.
 In HTML template, HTML attributes can be set in the element start tag.
 HTML attributes values can be used to toggle CSS rules.
 And in JS `.getAttribute`, `.setAttribute` and `.attributeChangedCallback` update and respond to changing attribute values.

-Sure, HTML attributes has its limitations.
+But.
+HTML attributes also has its limitations.
 HTML attributes are string values only.
 You can try to use JSON.
 But not all objects can be stringified.
 And if you store too much or complex JSON data in your HTML attributes, your HTML template become obfuscated.
-Therefore, data objects that either has a complex structure or lots of content are often better kept as regular JS object properties rather than as an HTML attribute.
+Therefore, data objects that has either *complex structure* or *lots of data* are often better kept as regular object properties rather than as an HTML attribute.

-But still.
+Still.
 Regular object properties cannot be directly accessed from neither HTML nor CSS.
-So, if you store some part of the state of an HTML element as a regular property, then if that state change needs to be reflected in the view (CSS) or controllable in HTML template, then that property must also be reflected as an HTML attribute.
+So, if you store some part of the state of an HTML element as a regular property, and that state change needs to be reflected in the view (CSS) or controllable from template (HTML), then that property must also be mirrored as an HTML attribute.
+Such mirroring is inherently problematic, creating redundancy issues and race conditions.
-So if the state marker potentially might need to be controlled (set) from HTML template or be reflected in the style, then you want that state marker stored as an HTML attribute.
+Therefore, if the state marker either needs to be set from HTML template or affect the style, then you want that state marker stored as an HTML attribute.

 My advice is:
- * store state markers in custom elements as HTML attributes by default
+ * store state markers in custom elements as HTML attributes strings by default, and
- * use object properties when the data is either too big or too complex to be stored as text.
+ * fallback to regular object properties only when you really need to because the data is un-string-able, too big or too complex.

 ## Problem: No attribute access in `constructor()`